sifive/wake/share/doc/wake/logging.md

 or (more commonly) to grab output from a `Job` for consuming within your wake program, or redirecting outside of wake using shell redirect.

-Unless overridden with `--fd:2=...` the *only* thing that ever appears on stderr coming out of wake is `logError`, and it always appears there.

 For stdout, the following table should be read top to bottom considering the command line arguments you've passed to wake.
 If you match a line in the table, stop!